bingogome/samm/README.md

 [Yihao Liu](https://yihao.one/), [Jeremy Zhang](https://jeremyzz830.github.io/), Zhangcong She

 ## Known issues
-For some images with different axes then the tested images, the annotations will be on a different plane.
+For some images with different axes than the tested images, the annotations will be on a different plane.
 Meta data was ignored.
 Issue #13.

 ## Demo